GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2022-07-01-STP_blog_Isabella.md

 category: Blog
 ---

-Hi everyone!
-I am a 1st year Clinical Engineering Trainee on the NHS Scientist Training Programme, and the past 5 months or so I have had the privilege to spend a couple of days a week with the CSC team.
+<span class="dropcap">H</span>i everyone!
+I am a 1st year Clinical Engineering Trainee on the NHS Scientist Training Programme, and the past 5 months
+or so I have had the privilege to spend a couple of days a week with the CSC team.
 Whilst completing the MSc portion of the STP, Haris Shuaib delivered a lecture where he introduced his team and the work they do – I did not think I would have the unique opportunity to be joining them a couple of months later.
 I left the introductory lecture very inspired,